Skip to main content

 In an environment like this, it’s important to make sure your employees have the skills they need to succeed in their jobs, and not just for the current moment.
 It's also important to make sure you’re upskilling employees for the future needs of your organization.

-This is another goal that is symbiotic in nature—it's good for the organization which can address any current or future skill gaps that exist and it’s beneficial for the employee’s own development.
+This is another goal that is symbiotic in nature—it's good for the organization to help address any current or future skill gaps that exist and it’s beneficial for the employee’s development.

 If we think of an example of a SMART goal focused on training we could aim for something like increasing the availability of training programs and courses by 20% in the next year.